 My father is 83 years old.
 My brother still lives within the home at this time.
 Upon the death of my father we have done a LegalZoom will.
 Should we list the home that is his only asset and a Willl or put it in trust for my brother and I upon his death.
 What is the difference or pros and cons of...
 Read more »

 First of all, you are talking about your father's estate plan.
 That means that you must abide by your father's documents/decisions.
 You can’t make those decisions for him.
-If he has made a will that divides up his property a certain way and he wants to stick with that, you and your brother will...Read more »
+If he has made a will that divides up his property a certain way and he wants to stick with that, you and your...Read more »

 It is always a good idea to have a real estate attorney prepare deeds to transfer land.
 You will obviously have to pay the attorney to do this, but it is well worth the security of knowing it was done correctly.
 Once your attorney prepares the deed, it will have to be filed at the Register of Deeds...Read more »

 There isn't much in the way of assets.
 We are jointly named on a mortgage and any money in the bank will only be from a life insurance policy that hasn't paid out yet.
-Which isn't much by the way as this was his third time around with cancer and therefore considered uninsurable.
-There are still...
+Which isn't much by the way as this was his third time around with cancer and therefore considered uninsurable....
 Read more »

 I am sorry to hear about your husband's passing.
 Although your husband’s estate will be responsible for paying his credit card bills and his other debts, you may be able to get most of his assets out of his estate before the creditors receive anything.